biojs/biojs/README.md

 ### 1.2.
 What is BioJS?

-BioJS builds a infrastructure, guidelines and tools to __avoid the reinvention of the wheel in life sciences__(= "Docker for Bio web components").
-Our community builds modules than can be reused by anyone.
+BioJS builds a infrastructure, guidelines and tools to __avoid the reinvention of the wheel in life sciences__ (= "Docker for Bio web components").
+Our community builds modules than can be reused by anyone and makes them available for download via a centralised [registry][registry].

 ### 1.3.
-Why is nothing in this repo?
+Why is there nothing in this repo?

 For BioJS 2.0 every component is a separate github repository.
 To search for a package, visit our [registry][registry].
 This repo is kept as intro guide and discussion repo.
-Feel free to open an [issue][issue] (questions, suggestions, proposal or bug reports) here).
+Feel free to open an [issue][issue] (questions, suggestions, proposal or bug reports here).

-However you are still invited to show your interest in this project and to __star__ this repo.
+However you are still invited to show your interest in this project by __starring__ this repo.

 2. BioJS 1 vs.  BioJS 2
 -----------------------